 Payment reconciliation is a simple concept: verify that all internal and external records match.
 When they don’t, an accountant or bookkeeper must probe to identify the cause of the discrepancy.

-Because of its importance, payment reconciliation is a critical step in the accounting process.
-Errors or omissions can result in inaccurate financial statements and lead to costly penalties and fines.
-By performing regular payment reconciliations, businesses ensure all payments are accurately tracked and recorded.
+Due to its importance, payment reconciliation is a crucial step in the accounting process.
+Errors or omissions can result in inaccurate financial statements, leading to costly penalties and fines.

 Synonyms